jamesmontemagno/TextToSpeechPlugin/README.md

 * iOS: AVSpeechSynthesizer
 * Android: Android.Speech.Tts.TextToSpeech
-* Windows Phone: SpeechSynthesizer + Ssml support for advanced playback
+* Windows: SpeechSynthesizer + Ssml support for advanced playback

 **Windows Phone**
 You must add ID_CAP_SPEECH_RECOGNITION permission

+### Branches
+Main branch is always the current development beta branch.
+This means that all new work can be done off this branch.
+For each release of a stable NuGet package a new release branch will be created so any additional hot fixes could be done off of that branch.

-#### Contributions
+### Contributions
 Contributions are welcome!
 If you find a bug please report it and if you want a feature please report it.

-If you want to contribute code please file an issue and create a branch off of the current dev branch and file a pull request.
+If you want to contribute code please file an issue first and mark that you will be working on it so we can figure out a release path.
+The flow should go:

+1. Create an issue
+2. Fork project
+3. Create branch off of master (or the branch that needs a hot fix)
+4. Send pull request to the branch that code should be merged in (ensuring that you mark the issue that it is fixing)

 #### License
 Under MIT, see LICENSE file.